OpenF2/F2/docs/src/container-development.md

 ### Requesting Apps On-Demand

 Requesting apps on-demand when the container loads is the traditional way of integrating apps with F2.
-For the purposes of this example, we will use a news app.
+For the purposes of this example, we will use an example news app from [OpenF2.org](http://www.openf2.org/Examples).

 Let's look at some container code.